Avsar-4022/Arduino/README.md

 - DHT11 sensor for ambient temperature & humidity.
 - MQ-2 for smoke/LPG concentration.
 - MQ-135 for CO₂, NH₃, benzene and other gases[2].
-- All readings printed to the built-in Serial Monitor—no LEDs, buzzer or display required.
+- All readings printed to the built-in Serial Monitor.
 - Modular sketch with simple calibration helpers.

 ## Bill of Materials